- 4 cups full-fat, canned coconut milk

 Before you get your ingredients together for this baked oatmeal recipe, preheat your oven to 350 degrees Fahrenheit.

-Your first step is to add the following ingredients to a pot: 4 cups of kefir, ½ cup coconut sugar, 2 tablespoons of butter, ½ teaspoon of salt, ¼ teaspoon nutmeg, ¾ teaspoon cinnamon and ⅛ teaspoon of cardamom.
+Your first step is to add the following ingredients to a pot: 4 cups of coconut milk, ½ cup coconut sugar, 2 tablespoons of butter, ½ teaspoon of salt, ¼ teaspoon nutmeg, ¾ teaspoon cinnamon and ⅛ teaspoon of cardamom.

 Bring the mixture to a boil over high heat.